bbauska/Coursera-Bootstrap/README.md

 We see that this showing and hiding of the model is triggered completely using the JavaScript methods of that model.

-Your **third** task would be to, again, insert appropriate code into the script such that when you click on the login link here, the login model will be displayed.
+Your <b>third</b> task would be to, again, insert appropriate code into the script such that when you click on the login link here, the login model will be displayed.